-Join us for the next Distinguished Speaker Series event on Thursday, February 13, 2014 featuring Chris White, General Manager of Sports and Entertainment Solutions & Vice President of Global IOT Solutions at Cisco.
-This is truly an event that can't be missed!
+Join us for the final Distinguished Speaker Series event of the academic year on Wednesday, April 30, 2014 featuring Bernie Clark, Executive Vice President, Advisor Services at Charles Schwab & Co., Inc. This is truly an event that can't be missed!
 For more information and to reserve your seat today, please visit the DSS event page.

 Faculty's Recommended Reading